DaleBingham/openSTIGtool/README.md

 # openSTIGtool
 This is an open source tool to read, modify, view, and report on STIGs from DISA.
 The checklist files are just XML files and the viewer is horrible.
+This started with STIG version 4.6 and the STIG Viewer 2.7.1 technology.
+I make no representation on earlier ones as you have to have the latest.
+From here on out, we will use this as the base version of the ASD STIG.

+Other STIGs will be available as time permits (i.e. database server, database instance, windows server, linux, etc.)

 ## Functions of this tool